bazelbuild/bazel/site/versions/master/docs/install-windows.md

 choco install bazel
 ```

-This will install the latest available version of bazel, and dependencies.
+This will install the latest available version of Bazel, and dependencies.

-This package is experimental; please provide feedback to `@petemounce` in GitHub
+This package is experimental.
+Please provide feedback to `@petemounce` in GitHub
 issue tracker.
 See the [Chocolatey installation and package
 maintenance](windows-chocolatey-maintenance.md) guide for more information.